CirroBuild/FrostiDocs/docs/reference/sql/create-table.md

 ## Partitioning

 `PARTITION BY` allows for specifying the
 [partitioning strategy](/docs/concept/partitions) for the table.
-The default partitioning strategy is `NONE` and tables can be partitioned by one of the
+Tables created via SQL are not partitioned by default and tables can be partitioned by one of the following:
-following:

 - `YEAR`
 - `MONTH`